 GeoModeler

-Geological Modelling and Resource Estimation
+Geological Modeling and Resource Estimation

-Interpolation happens in the unfaulted space and the interpolated blocks are then transformed back to the faulted space.
+Unfaulting, in the context of geological modeling and resource estimation, is a space transformation and partitioning technique that transforms drillhole composites back to their unfaulted space.
+The interpolation happens in the unfaulted space, and the interpolated blocks are then transformed back into the faulted space.
 This technique is best suited for faulted deposits where the fault network was formed after the orebody had been deposited.
 Since the orebody is assumed to have existed prior to faulting, interpolation in the unfaulted space would tend to result in a more accurate resource estimate.

 GeoModeler Key Benefits